16 May 2026

 contiguous in memory — same layout as int[]

-This is not a benchmark trick.
-It is the layout the JVM chooses when it has permission.
-The wrapper and the bare primitive now occupy the same memory.
+Same size, same layout, same cache behavior.
+The JVM chooses this when it has permission.
 Identity costs space; saying I don’t need identity is the permission slip.

 The original overhead objection no longer applies.
 The static guarantee is unchanged.
-The library implement several examples, all backed by value classes:
+The library includes several domain types, all backed by value classes:

 | Domain | Types |